grave019/boats-dealership-mockup/README.md

   ## Problems

-  * The film strip style carousel on the homepage was initially challenging.
-I had initally used a variation of a bootstrap carousel but was unhappy with the way it looked.
-Overall, It was a wonderful experience to build a sample web page from a designed mockup.
+  * During the development process I've had the website open with visual studio code's Live Server in order to trouble shoot styling during the coding process.
+The browser width during coding was set at 1960px.
+However, outside of live server the navbar begins to collapse below a width of 2256px.
+I have provided images and link to a video displaying page functionality.

   * Some design elements were difficult to replicate and I tried produce them to the best of my ability.
 I welcome any feedback you could give on the site.

-  * Some degree of mobile responsiveness was achieved via the incorporation of bootstrap.
-It still is not where it should be for deployment.

   ## Acknowledgements